 Welcome to MYAN's December eNews, our final newsletter for the year!

-As we reflect on the end of 2019 and prepare for 2020, MYAN would like to thank our our fabulous Governance Group, staff, state and territory partners, our Youth Ambassadors Network, MYAN's State and Territory Advisory Network, our funding bodies and everyone else in our networks across Australia for making it happen!
-And of course, a huge thank you to the young people from refugee and migrant backgrounds across Australia who are at the centre of everything we do.
+As we reflect on our work in 2019 and prepare for 2020, MYAN would like to thank our fabulous staff, Governance Group, state and territory partners, Youth Ambassadors Network, State and Territory Advisory Network, our funding bodies, and all those in our networks across Australia for working with us to promote the rights and interests of young people from refugee and migrant backgrounds.
+And of course, a huge thank you to the young people from across Australia who are at the centre of everything we do.

-From all of us at MYAN, we wish you a very safe and happy holiday season.
+From all of us at MYAN, we wish you a very safe and happy holiday season, and look forward to working with you all in 2020.

 Read on to catch up on the latest national and international news and activities, opportunities and resources.

 The first Global Refugee Forum took place on December 17 and 18 in Geneva, Switzerland.
-The forum was a critical opportunity to build momentum towards achieving the objectives of the historic affirmation of the Global Compact on Refugees, a framework for more predictable and equitable responsibility-sharing, in recognition that a sustainable solution to refugee situations cannot be achieved without international cooperation through a global refugee response.
+The forum was a critical opportunity to build momentum towards achieving the objectives of the Global Compact on Refugees.

 arrangements for burden and responsibility-sharing,